PCMSolver/pcmsolver/CONTRIBUTING.md

 We welcome contributions from external contributors, and this document describes how to merge code changes into PCMSolver.
-This document is based on [Psi4 contribution guide](https://github.com/psi4/psi4/blob/master/.github/CONTRIBUTING.md)
+Our contribution guide is based on [Psi4 contribution guide](https://github.com/psi4/psi4/blob/master/.github/CONTRIBUTING.md)

 ## Getting Started